aewshopping/ssg-deploy-test/src/posts/reviews/2024-09-20-review-tracks-on-the-ocean.md

 date: 2024-09-20
 review_rating: ★★★★☆
 permalink: ''
-review_summary: '<p>Tracing a history of ships track on maps from their inception about five hundred years ago to modern times, <i>Tracks on the Ocean</i>, untangles what else they can tell us beyond how to get from A to B.</p><p>I‘m only a minor map buff, and I don‘t know much about ships, but I found it to be a fascinating take on our history of the last few hundred years.</p>'
+review_summary: '<p>Tracing a history of ships track on maps from their inception about five hundred years ago to modern times, <i>Tracks on the Ocean</i>, untangles what else they can tell us beyond how to get from A to B.</p><p>I‘m only a minor map buff, and I don‘t know much about ships, but I found it to be a fascinating take on a global history of the last few hundred years.</p>'
 ---
 Back in 2001 Maddox Von Ranke and I were in a small Moroccan mountain village, planning an ascent of Mount Toubkal.